College basketball rankings, scores from every Top 25 team | NCAA.com

-Find college basketball rankings, scores and schedule for the top 25 NET rankings on Monday, Jan.
-7 here.
-The NET rankings update each day to reflect the most recent games.
+Check out college basketball rankings, scores and the schedule for the top 25 NET rankings on Saturday, Jan.
+12 here.
+The NET rankings get updated every day.

-On Sunday, unbeaten Michigan played Indiana in a huge Big Ten game, staying perfect behind an 11-point victory.
+Saturday is a busy day, with Virginia, Duke, Kansas and Tennessee among the teams playing.

 College basketball rankings, scores from every Top 25 team